 Variable rates are typically in highest demand when the prime rate is expected to drop (e.g., entering a recession), and when the difference between fixed and variable rates is over one percentage point.

 One advantage of having a variable-rate mortgage is that prepayment penalties are typically limited to just three months' interest should you need to break your mortgage early.
-The penalties on fixed-rate mortgages, on the other hand, are calculated using the Interest Rate Differential (IRD), which can end up costing borrowers tens of thousands of dollars to break their mortgage.
+The penalties on fixed-rate mortgages, on the other hand, are calculated using the greater of three months’ interest or the Interest Rate Differential (IRD).
+IRD can end up costing some borrowers five figures to break their mortgage.

-Your lender may allow you to exercise an option to “lock in” a fixed rate at any time during your mortgage term.
-This is useful if you expect mortgage rates to rise and want to lock in your rate for the remainder of your term.
+Floating-rate mortgages also give you an option to “lock in” to a fixed rate at any time during your mortgage term.
+This is useful if you expect mortgage rates to rise and want to secure a rate for the remainder of your term.

-You can calculate your mortgage payments based on different interest rate scenarios using a Mortgage Payment Calculator.
+Pro Tip: You can calculate your mortgage payments based on different interest rate scenarios using our Mortgage Payment Calculator.

 Here’s everything you must be wondering about variable-rate mortgages.

 Choosing the best mortgage for you depends on your mortgage affordability.
 When you choose a fixed-rate mortgage, your monthly mortgage payments will stay the same for the term of your mortgage, allowing you to predict your mortgage costs during the mortgage term and budget accordingly.
 Fixed-rate mortgages are generally higher than variable-rate mortgages.